alessiomora/FedQUIT/README.md

 ## Overview of FedQUIT
 ![Visualization of FedQUIT method](federated_fedquit/img/virtual_teacher.jpg)

+FedQUIT is a federated unlearning method that allows a client to remove its contribution (client or sample unlearning) from the global model directly on-device, without relying on stored historical updates or auxiliary data.
+It introduces a lightweight teacher–student framework where the output of the current global model is modified to generate a "quasi-competent virtual teacher".
+This virtual teacher lowers the true-class score on forget data while preserving the relative geometry among outputs of non-true classes.
+The unlearned model is locally trained to mimim the virtual teacher's output on forget (local) data.

+This design provides a controlled forgetting signal while retaining useful knowledge, allowing regular FedAvg training to resume seamlessly.
+Compared to retraining from scratch and six state-of-the-art unlearning baselines, FedQUIT achieves superior forgetting efficacy with substantially reduced communication and computation overhead.

 ## Preliminaries
 The simulation code in this repository mainly leverages TensorFlow (TF).